wikiknights/cs-materials/src/cs1/linked-lists/linked-list-basics.md

 +------+    +------+    +------+    +------+    +------+
 ```

 What we will need to do is traverse the list until we find the first node that is greater than the value we want to add into our list.
-Just like add to back, we will need a temporary node in order to traverse over the list.
+Just like add to back, we will need a temporary pointer in order to traverse over the list.

 ```text
 +------+